Bchuasj/SPM_Project/README.md

 ![alt text](https://github.com/Bchuasj/SPM_Project/blob/main/Screenshots/staff%20delete%20course%20from%20LJ.jpg)

-6. There will be a message in green indicating that "Deleted successfully!" and SAL003 course will no longer be under "Customer Service Representative" Learning Journey (as shown below).
+6. There will be a message in green indicating that "Deleted successfully!" (as shown below) and the course deleted will no longer be under the Learning Journey.
+In our case, we chose to delete the SAL003 course.

 ![alt text](https://github.com/Bchuasj/SPM_Project/blob/main/Screenshots/staff%20successfully%20delete%20course%20from%20LJ.jpg)